fabianmoss/intro-corpusmus/outline.md

 12. Pugin (2015).
 The Challenge of Data in Digital Musicology.
 13. Schaffer (2016).
 What is Computational Musicology?
 14. Serra (2014).
 Creating Research Corpora for the Computational Study of Music: the Case of the CompMus project.
+14. Temperley & VanHandel (2013).
+Introduction to the Special Issue on Corpus Methods. *Music Perception: An Interdisciplinary Journal*.
+31(1), 1-3.
 15. Volk et al. (2011).
 Unfolding the Potential of Computational Musicology.